flunge/flunge.github.io/_posts/Technical/2016-09-09-GPU-and-Caffe-installation-in-Ubuntu.markdown

 # CPU-only switch (uncomment to build without GPU support).
 CPU_ONLY := 1

 # As mentioned before, if your "export" for CUDA path is not working later on.
+There are two possible solutions.
+# (1)
+sudo ldconfig /usr/local/cuda/lib64
+# (2)
-You can update CUDA directory in this Makefile.config.
+# You can update CUDA directory in this Makefile.config.
 # Search for this line,
 CUDA_DIR := /usr/local/cuda
 # Update it to